w3f/polkadot-wiki/docs/learn/learn-guides-staking-pools.md

 ## Pool Destruction with Polkadot-JS

 !!!info
     As a pool admin, you can easily destroy a pool and permissionlessly remove all members using the [Polkadot Staking Dashboard](../general/dashboards/staking-dashboard.md#pools).
-See [this article](how-to/create-nomination-pool.md#how-to-initiate-the-destruction-of-a-pool) for more information.
+See the [dashboard documentation](https://docs.staking.polkadot.cloud/en/nomination-pools#change-pool-state-root-or-bouncer) for more information.

 A pool can be pushed into the “destroying” state via one of: